 Harmonic Progression Formula

-Below is few of the important formulas and relationships used while dealing with Harmonic progression problems:
+Below are few of the important formulas and relationships used while dealing with Harmonic progression problems:

 1. Let AM is Arithmetic mean, GM is geometric mean and HM is harmonic mean, then HM x AM = (GM)2